 Absolutely!
 The Victoria Chinatown is only about 8 or 9 city blocks (approximately 1 km) north of the Inner Harbour.
 We estimate it will take about 15 minutes straight down Government Street.

 It is one of the smallest in North America encompassing approximately 3 city blocks.
-Refer to this map from Victoria’s Chinatown – A Gateway to the Past and Present of Chinese Canadians.

 The traditional Chinese lion dance parade is performed along with a Kung Fu demonstration and possibly other cultural performances, depending on the year.
 In 2019, I was fortunate to be in the Victoria Chinatown to witness the lion dance parade first hand (watch the video posted here).
-Businesses within the district are encouraged to leave an offering for the lion hanging from above their door.
-The lion dances at the doorstep of each participating merchant offering good luck and prosperity in exchange for the offering.
-The entire parade takes approximately 3 hours.

 Asian food is definitely on the menu at almost every restaurant in the area.
 If you really want to try something else, you’ll find every other option imaginable in Victoria’s downtown core including some of the best food trucks.